 However, we anticipate that it would be confusing for kosher consumers to differentiate between conventional pastured meat, which is "meaty" and may not be mixed with dairy products, and cultured meat, which if deemed pareve, could be mixed with any food.
 The concern of misleading impressions, מראית עין, could be triggered by a kosher cheeseburger.
-Rabbi Noah Bickart suggests that a similar concern may have convinced the ancient sages to ban placing poultry and dairy products on the same table lest Jews become casual and end up violating the rabbinic ban on eating them together (or the biblical ban on beef with milk).
+Rabbi Noah Bickart suggests82 that a similar concern may have convinced the ancient sages to ban placing poultry and dairy products on the same table lest Jews become casual and end up violating the rabbinic ban on eating them together (or the biblical ban on beef with milk).83 looks like meat or milk is what it appears to be.
+We regularly eat soy or wheat-gluten based "meat" at dairy meals, and pareve "milk" from soy, almonds, cashews, coconuts and other plants at meat meals.
+The task of keeping kosher now depends on kosher seals and supervisors to ascertain that there are no forbidden ingredients or mixtures of food.